manticoresoftware/manticoresearch/manual/Miscellaneous_tools.md

 ## wordbreaker

 `wordbreaker` is used to split compound words, as usual in URLs, into its component words.
 For example, this tool can split "lordoftherings" into its four component words, or `http://manofsteel.warnerbros.com` into "man of steel warner bros".
-This helps searching, without requiring prefixes or infixes: searching for "sphinx" wouldn't match "sphinxsearch" but if you break the compound word and index the separate components, you'll get a match without the costs of prefix and infix larger index files.
+This helps searching, without requiring prefixes or infixes: searching for "manticore" wouldn't match "manticoresearch" but if you break the compound word and index the separate components, you'll get a match without the costs of prefix and infix larger index files.

 Examples of its usage are: